-Adrienne spent time talking with us about her love of football, the growth of women’s sports, and how we can continue to support women in sports.
+Adrienne talked with us about her love of football, the growth of women’s sports, and how we can continue to support women in sports.

 What made you start playing football?
 When did you realize this could be a profession?